 - Exchanging travellers cheques to CUC.
 See below for details.

 - Providing cash advances with credit cards (Visa and MasterCard).
 These are widely accepted throughout Cuba and are valid from accounts in every currency, except for cards linked to banks in the U.S..
 Cards in US$ from banks outside the the U.S. can be used, however the extra 10% fee will be applied.
 Cirrus and Maestro, are not accepted at all in Cuba.

 There is a CADECA at the airport.
 So you can obtain CUC immediately upon arrival in Cuba.
-Also at the airport, at the end of your time in Cuba, you can change your left-over CUC (as they are worthless outside of Cuba) to another currency.
+Also at the airport, at the end of your time in Cuba, you can change your left-over CUC to another currency (as they cannot be formally exchanged outside of Cuba).

-The ATMs (Automatic Teller Machines), work in Cuba for most Visa cards, but not for Mastercards.
-The are quite a few ATMs near to our joining accommodation in Havana, and also on the upper level of the Havana airport.
-At present, the only cities in Cuba with ATMs are Havana, Camaguey, Trinidad, Cienfuegos and Santiago de Cuba.
-You will need a pin number on your credit card to be able to use the ATMs.
+The ATMs (Automatic Teller Machines), should work in Cuba for Visa cards and Mastercards from non-US aligned banks.
+At present, the only cities we visit in Cuba with ATMs are Havana, Camaguey, Trinidad, Cienfuegos and Santiago de Cuba.
+You will need a pin number for your credit card to be able to use the ATMs.